sidney-wells/udacity-capstone/README.md

 # YOORS APP
-This casting agency models a company which is responsible for creating movies and managing actors by assigning movies to them.
+This exercise and workout app tracker helps trainers create exercises for workouts that they can provide to their clients.

-Yoors is all about enabling personal trainers to create exercises and optimal workouts that can be assigned to their clients who can perform those workouts
+Yoors is all about enabling personal trainers to create optimal workouts that can be provided to clients who can try those workouts.
+First, the trainer needs to create at least three exercises.
+Then, they will be able to add three exercises to their workout for clients.

-This Application is hosted on Heroku: https://starcast-agency.herokuapp.com
+This Application is hosted on Heroku: https://yoors-app.herokuapp.com

 # Motivation
 Yoors App is my final project for the Udacity Full Stack Nanodegree.